huaminghuangtw/Evergreen-Notes/Fleeting-Notes/Fleeting-Notes.md

 The Art of Negotiation: Letting the Other Side Go First

-the Limbo-Titrate-Quality approach was designed to motivate participants to achieve the lowest possible level of fat or carbohydrate intake, that is, an approach that was equally ambitious with maximal overall nutritional quality and a dietary pattern that could be continued for a lifetime.

 The Fosbury Flop

 But time just gets more and more expensive.
 We start out as time fat cats and end up in time poverty.
 The older you get, the more it makes sense to spend money to save time.